gregid/standard-resource/docs/resources/ids.md

 # IDs

-Every resource must have a unique identifier.
-This is what distinguishes one resource of a particular [resource type](./type.md) from another resource of that same type.
+Every resource must have a unique identifier, or ID for short.
+The ID is what distinguishes one resource of a particular [resource type](./type.md) from another resource of that same type.

 ### Uniqueness